GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: GUIGuard Framework Overview

 \section{GUIGuard Framework Overview}

-This section presents an overview of our privacy-aware GUI-agent framework, organized as a three-stage pipeline: privacy detection, privacy protection, and task execution.
+This section presents an overview of the original privacy-aware GUI-agent framework, organized as a three-stage pipeline: privacy detection, privacy protection, and task execution.
 The core idea is to decouple privacy perception from action generation.
 First, a module identifies and localizes sensitive elements in the current GUI state.
 Next, a privacy protection module sanitizes the interface based on risk level and task requirements.
 Finally, the agent plans and executes actions on the sanitized GUI.
-This design follows the Trustworthy Local--Remote Hybrid Service paradigm, enforcing privacy protection locally while preserving the strong decision-making capability of remote foundation models.